Sachy (writer): Production and direction

 Sachy co-founded the film production company Thakkali Films with his friends Biju Menon, Shajoon Karyal, P. Sukumar and Suresh Krishna, and produced the comedy film Chettayees in 2012.
 He made his directorial debut with the 2015 romantic drama Anarkali.
 It starred Prithviraj, Biju Menon, and Mia George.
 The film received positive reviews from critics and was a commercial success at the box office.
 It was followed by the action thriller, Ayyappanum Koshiyum, in 2020, for which Sachy received the National Film Award for Best Direction, posthumously.
 It was a huge blockbuster at the box office, and the last successful Malayalam film, right before the COVID-19 pandemic hit the world.
-It also led to a remake in Telugu, Bheemla Nayak, starring Pawan Kalyan in Menon's role, and Rana Daggubati in Prithviraj's role.
-A Hindi language remake is also in the pipeline, rumored to be starring John Abraham and Abhishek Bachchan.
+It also led to a remake in Telugu, Bheemla Nayak, starring Pawan Kalyan in Biju's role, and Rana Daggubati in Prithviraj's role.
+A Tamil language remake is also in the pipeline, rumored to be starring Dhanush and Vijay Sethupathi.